Why Choose Us?

 Locations & Booking

-As January is National Blood Donor Month, you might be wanting to learn more about blood donation and how to help others in their time of need.
+Wanting to learn more about blood donation and how to help others in their time of need?
 Do you meet the requirements for donating blood?
 Do you know your blood type?
 Understand more about the importance of donating blood, the potential risks and side effects involved, and what you can expect as a donor today.

 36,000 pints of blood are needed daily in the United States.
 The most desirable donors, or universal donors, are individuals with type O blood.
 Type O donors can give blood to anyone, including those with type O, A, B, or AB blood.
 People who benefit the most from your blood donation are those who have been in severe accidents, are undergoing surgery, have had pregnancy complications, or struggle with anemia.
 Just a single donation can make a big difference to someone in desperate need of blood.